SalahDevp/scratch.nvim/README.md

 ## Features

 - Open a scratch buffer
+- Automatically sets the scratch buffer content to the selected text if in visual mode
+- Evaluate the code in the scratch buffer
-- Automaticaly detect the language based on the active buffer or manually specify it.
+- Automatically detect the language based on the active buffer or manually specify it.
-- Run scratch buffer's code

 ## Installation & Configuration